 Project

-Hadlow Tower is a rare, fully restored, Grade 1 listed, early 19th century Gothic tower mentioned in the Domesday Book.
-The property further benefits from having outside amenity space.
-Situated on the outskirts of Hadlow village in Kent, it is remote from the village.
-An active campaign to restore the building was undertaken to preserve its “historical, architectural and constructional heritage” and restoration was completed in 2013.
+Hadlow Tower is a rare, fully restored Grade I listed Gothic tower dating from the early 19th century.
+Situated on the outskirts of Hadlow village in Kent, a settlement recorded in the Domesday Book, the tower is set apart from the village and benefits from outside amenity space.
+An active community campaign to restore the building was undertaken to preserve its historical, architectural and constructional heritage, with restoration completed in 2013.

 A considerable amount of effort, fundraising and commitment by the community and others has gone into this preservation and it became necessary to ensure that the buildings and site are protected from vandalism.
 To add to the complexity of the security measures that needed to be put in place, a local history society provides guided tours for the public every week throughout the peak holiday season.
 RemoteZone was tasked, therefore, with providing security arrangements for the site that would also allow access for tour guides and visitors.